HONORS & AWARDS

 2007 Greater Wilkes-Barre Chamber of Business & Industry Pride of Place Award

-In 2007, EC received a Pride of Place Award in Environmental Enhancement from the Chamber for two projects: the Greater Hanover Area Recreation Park and the Sugar Notch residential area.
+In 2007, EC received a Pride of Place Award in Environmental Enhancement from the Chamber for two projects: the Greater Hanover Area Recreation Area and the Sugar Notch Residential Area.
 Both sites required extensive reclamation prior to development.

 2007 Pennsylvania Governor’s Award for Environmental Excellence

 EC received a 2007 Governor’s Award for Environmental Excellence for its reclamation of the Cleveland Landfill site, which had been used for collection of debris following the 1972 Agnes Flood.